ANALYSIS-EUphoria! Poland election surprise spurs investor hope

 By Marc Jones

-LONDON, Oct 16 (Reuters) - Investors were quick to give a confident thumbs up to Poland's Europhile opposition bloc's surprise election triumph as it fuelled hopes of better ties with Brussels and those that hold its purse strings.
+LONDON, Oct 17 (Reuters) - Investors were quick to give a confident thumbs-up to Poland's Europhile opposition bloc's surprise election triumph as it fuelled hopes of better ties with Brussels and those that hold its purse strings.

+Official results confirmed that Poland's ruling Law and Justice (PiS) party won most votes in Sunday's ballot but fell short of a majority, confirming that the liberal, pro-EU opposition is on track to form the next government.

 As Europe’s sixth-largest economy, a revitalised pro-EU attitude in Poland would be particularly welcome.

-Daniel Moreno, head of emerging markets debt at investment firm Mirabaud, explained: "It will be a positive development for sure because it will unlock the (EU) money that has been withheld and reduce a lot of the tension that has been created with Brussels".
+"It will be a positive development for sure because it will unlock the (EU) money that has been withheld and reduce a lot of the tension that has been created with Brussels," said Daniel Moreno, head of emerging markets debt at investment firm Mirabaud.

 "It would be one less headache for Brussels as well," Moreno added, referring to the criticism the EU receives from the likes of Hungary's Viktor Orban and last month's election win in Slovakia for the nationalist Robert Fico.